ion-digital/ion-php-wp-devhelper/README.md

 Make sure Composer is installed - if not, you can get it from [here](https://getcomposer.org/ "getcomposer.org").

-First, you need to add _WP Helper_ as a dependency in your _composer.json_ file.
+First, you need to add _WP Devhelper_ as a dependency in your _composer.json_ file.

 To use the current stable version, add the following to download it straight from [here](https://packagist.org/ "packagist.org"):

-__PLEASE NOTE!__ There is currently no stable version available, WP Helper is still under development until version 1.0.0 - this is here for future reference (currently use "ion/wp-helper": "dev-default" instead)
+__PLEASE NOTE!__ There is currently no stable version available, WP Devhelper is still under development until version 1.0.0 - this is here for future reference (currently use "ion/wp-devhelper": "dev-default" instead)

 ```
 "require": {
     "php": ">=7.0",
-    "ion/wp-helper": "^1.*",
+    "ion/wp-devhelper": "^1.*",
 }
 ```